Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 1. Enter a unique experiment name.
 2. Optionally add a description.
 This can be edited later.
 3. Optionally add tags.
 Press `Enter` or type a comma after each tag to save it.
-4. If you want to reuse setup details from a previous run, click **Populate with previous experiment**.
+4. To reuse setup details, choose a previous experiment from the arrow menu beside **Populate from**, then click **Populate from [experiment name]**.
+This fills in its name, description, and tags; change the name to a unique one before saving.
 5. Click **Save**.

 Tags are useful for grouping related experiments across time.
 For example, you might tag experiments by strain, media, operator, protocol, or project name.